How to Make Authentic Mexican Tacos

-Authentic tacos are soft – not hard.
+- Authentic tacos are soft–not hard.
 Hard tacos are an American “Tex-Mex” invention.
-Real tacos, on the other hand, are made with corn tortillas that are often freshly pressed, hot, and moist.
+Real tacos are made with corn tortillas that are often freshly pressed, hot, and moist.

-Contrary to the popular appropriated taco here in the United States, you will rarely find lettuce, tomato, shredded cheese, and sour cream.
+- You will rarely find lettuce, tomato, shredded cheese, or sour cream.

-As the fish tacos travelled north into the United States, they began to be prepared on a grill rather than the fryer.
-Overall, this newer taco creation is indeed an authentic treat thanks those Baja innovators.
+As the fish tacos traveled north into the United States, they began to be prepared on a grill rather than the fryer.
+Overall, this newer taco creation is indeed an authentic treat thanks to those Baja innovators.

 If you’re looking for authentic fish tacos with cabbage, it doesn’t get more real than these Homemade Baja Fresh Fish Tacos!